Marine Corps LAV Crewman - MOS 0313

 The ASVAB is a series of tests used by the U.S. Armed Forces to determine which MOS is best suited to your education and skills.

-In order to qualify for MOS 0313 Marine Corps LAV Crewman you must score General Technical (GT): 90 or higher on the ASVAB.
+In order to qualify for MOS 0313 Marine Corps LAV Crewman, you must score General Technical (GT): 90 or higher on the ASVAB.

 Qualifications

-All MOS 0313 must have a minimum vision of 20/200 that is correctable to 20/20.
+All MOS 0313 must have normal color vision at a minimum acuity of 20/200 that is correctable to 20/20.

 There is also a requirement to meet the psychological and physiological demands required for licensing as a government motor vehicle operator.